domsec/jpeg-autorotate/.github/ISSUE_TEMPLATE/bug_report.md

 Add jpeg image files causing the error when processed with the library.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots (preferably from https://exifinfo.org/ when bug relates to metadata) to help explain your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]